HMS-CardiacMR/REGAIN/README.md

 # Resolution-Enhancement-Generative-Adversarial-Inline-Network (REGAIN)

+The repository contains a source code for Resolution-Enhancement-Generative-Adversarial-Inline-Network (REGAIN).
+REGAIN is a generative adversarial neural network for REGAINing image sharpness and Spatial resolution.
+The trained network generates a resolution-enhanced image in the Phase-encoding (ky) direction in MRI.

 ## File Descriptions
 -Config.py: The configuratioFile Descriptionsn file for defining a cuda machine, dataroot folder, and hyperparameters during training